Instant Pot White Chicken Chili

 - 1/4 teaspoon red pepper flakes

-- 2 cans (15.5 ounce) cannellini beans or other white bean, drained and rinsed
+- 2 cans (15 oz, each) cannellini beans or another white bean, drained and rinsed

 - Salt and pepper to taste

-- Add chicken, chicken broth, salsa verde, green chilies, cumin, red pepper flakes and beans to the pressure cooking pot.
-Lock lid in place, select High Pressure, 5 minutes cook time and press start.
+- Add the chicken broth, chicken, cumin, red pepper flakes, and beans to the pressure cooking pot.
+Add the salsa verde and green chilies, but DO NOT STIR.
+Lock the lid in place, select High Pressure and 5 minutes cook time.

-- In a small bowl, dissolve cornstarch in 3 tablespoons water.
-Select Simmer and add cornstarch mixture to the pot stirring constantly until chili thickens.
+- In a small bowl, dissolve cornstarch in cold water.
+Select Sauté and add the cornstarch mixture to the pot, stirring constantly, until chili thickens.
 Add salt and pepper to taste.

 - Served topped with sour cream, diced avocado, tortilla chips, and shredded cheese.